anderson-m-souza/login-system/README.md

 Finally, the user has to confirm the password.
 If it is not correct, they will have to type a valid password again, then confirm the password.

+## Delete Account

+To delete an account, first the program asks the user to login.
+If the credentials match, it prompts the user to confirm they really want to delete the account.

+If the answer is **yes**, the entry is deleted from the database.
+If it is **no**, the program exits.

 ## Setup a Database

 The script `setup_db.py` will create a sample `sqlite3` database with some pre-defined users.
 The credentials are: